1. Home

 Without these safe routes to reach the UK, people will continue to undertake dangerous and sometimes fatal Channel crossings.

-Under the 1951 Refugee Convention, to which the UK is a founding member, refugees are not obliged to seek safety in the first ‘safe’ country they reach.
+Under the 1951 Refugee Convention, to which the UK is a signatory and founding member, refugees are not obliged to seek safety in the first ‘safe’ country they reach.
 And, under the convention, people should not be penalised for crossing borders to seek asylum without prior approval.

-Most people seeking safety become ‘internally displaced’ within their country, or seek safety in a directly neighbouring country – such as in Turkey and Lebanon for Syrian refugees.
+Most people seeking safety become ‘internally displaced’ within their country, or seek safety in a directly neighbouring country, such as in Turkey and Lebanon for Syrian refugees.

-Compared to other European countries, in 2024, the UK ranked 17 in Europe for asylum applications per head of population, and received the fifth largest number of asylum seekers overall.
+Compared to other European countries, in 2025, the UK ranked 15 in Europe for asylum applications per head of population, and received the fifth largest number of asylum seekers overall.

 Despite much media coverage and political attention, small boats make up a very small proportion of total immigration to the UK.

 Refugees and asylum seekers continue to face many barriers accessing healthcare in the UK, including challenges registering with a GP, language barriers, and being incorrectly charged or denied care, amongst others.
-Access to mental health services can be particularly challenging and patients may require specialist services to treat trauma, including post-traumatic stress disorder (PTSD).
+Access to mental health services can be particularly challenging, and patients may require specialist services to treat trauma, including post-traumatic stress disorder (PTSD).

 MSF, refugees and displaced people